rumale/X.commerce-Contracts/README.md

 ## What's a Contract?

-First, another term: ontology.
-The X.commerce Ontology is the mechanism for specifying the common language, interaction standards and integration model for users of the X.commerce Fabric.
-The ontology is comprised of:
+First, another term: Open Commerce Language.
+The X.commerce Open Commerce Language is the mechanism for specifying the common language, interaction standards and integration model for users of the X.commerce Fabric.
+It is comprised of:

 * Entities - e.g. Customer, Merchant, Order, Product
   * Attributes - e.g. Customer-ID, Product-SKU